 Selection and announcement of participants.
 Check your email!

 Meet the Advisors.
 Participants will receive guidance on their projects.

 Design solutions are showcased at the 2022 WM Sustainability Forum.

 - Each participant will receive a $1,000 grant to develop functional design solutions that can be applied.

-- Slow Factory and WM will focus on selecting a diverse cohort of participants, including Black, Brown & Indigenous designers.
+- Slow Factory and WM have focused on selecting a diverse cohort of participants, including Black, Brown & Indigenous designers.

 - An advisory board of industry experts and thought leaders will support the participants throughout the program, providing feedback and advice.

-- At the conclusion of the program, participants will showcase their research and innovation either as part of a live portion of the 2022 WM Sustainability Forum or virtually, depending on COVID restrictions.
+- At the conclusion of the program, participants’ research and innovation will be virtually showcased at the 2022 WM Sustainability Forum.

 About Slow Factory: The Slow Factory Foundation is a public service organization creating human rights and environmental justice initiatives that encourage corporations and the public to take steps towards climate positivity.